obsicn/nodejs-microservices-example-app/INSTALL_OTEL_STEP2.md

       ```java
       traceExporter: new OTLPTraceExporter({}),
       ```
-      (you can put the collector URL as property here instead of using environment variables in docker-compose, simply replace `{}` by
+      You can put the collector URL as property here instead of using environment variables in docker-compose, simply replace `traceExporter` definition by

-      ``` java
+      ```java
-      {url: 'grpc://otel-collector:4317'}
+      traceExporter: new OTLPTraceExporter({url: 'grpc://otel-collector:4317'}),
       ```

 - Edit `docker-compose.yml` file to set nodeJS modules to export to our new OpenTelemetry Collector